mhmh4/froogle/README.md

 # 🥑 froogle

 ## What it does

-- froogle is a website that helps users **cook better meals**.
+froogle is a website that incorporates AI to suggest meals from given ingredients.
-- It uses OpenAI API
-- Solve food waste
-- Input the ingredients = outputs the recipe

 ## Demo